Sotarox/onlinePong/README.md

 ```
 docker compose up
 ```
-Then open a browser, type in url `localhost:8080`
+Open `localhost:8080` in a browser.